Winners of the SRN Book/Publication Awards 2025

-The SRN AWARDS will celebrate the 6th edition at the 2025 Conference in Adelaide, Australia this September 2025.
+The SRN AWARDS cerimony was celebrated in the 6th edition at the 2025 Conference in Adelaide, Australia, September 2025.

-The Awards this year will be again in two categories:
+The Awards this year was again in two categories:

 While no ratings of journals/publishers will be a factor in the evaluation of submissions, all publications should be scholarly, fully peer-reviewed work underpinned by substantial research specifically in the area of Screenwriting Studies.

-All submissions in both categories should be made directly to all the members of the Jury (see contact details below) by 15 June 2025.
-However, early submissions are most welcome and encouraged.
+All submissions in both categories should be made directly to all the members of the Jury.

 All submissions will be evaluated independently by our Jury of distinguished academics: